damienlethiec/after-le-wagon/README.md

 ## How to progress after Le Wagon

 Here are my personal advice on how to progress after Le Wagon.
-I myself did/read half of the resources and heard really good reviews from Le Wagon alumnus about the other ones.
+I myself did/read half of the resources and heard really good reviews from Le Wagon alumnis about the other ones.
 You can find free PDF of most of the following books on the web but, if you can, please support the authors ;)